 (II) A stand out moments is Foer's response to the question "How do you obtain the protein you need since you don't eat meat?"
 This is probably the most asked question for a vegetarian.
 Foer states vegetarians lead healthy and longer lasting lives opposed to meat eaters and Americans eat way too much meat, which is harmful.

 (III)Another stand out moment was Foer's response to "If there were no factory farming would you eat meat?"
-He stated he would still be vegetarian as he himself finds it morally wrong to kill and eat animals if you don't have to, I definitely agree
+He stated he would still be vegetarian as he himself finds it morally wrong to kill and eat animals if you don't have to, I definitely agree.

 (IV) An extra stand out moment was his prediction that in 10 years 50% of food choices will be vegetarian.
 I've thought about it and I can see it happening as well, and hopefully it does because there aer not many options, especially here in Santa Maria.